vdesabou/alfred-spotify-mini-player/README.md

 * Search for Albums, Artists or Tracks
 * Search for playlists and launch it
 * Browse by Artists, Albums or Playlists
+* Lookup artist online by using ctrl key on a track
 * Launch your Top List
 * Alfred Playlist: manage a playlist from Alfred: add track (using fn), albums or playlist (using ⇧)
 * Select a track with ⌥ to play the album, or ⌘ to play the artist